-During the fall semester, we hold mid-term and final reviews of the thesis proposal, during which all thesis students will present their proposals and receive feedback from outside reviewers and GSD faculty.
-MAUD/MLAUD students who receive their thesis preparation through an independent study will also participate in all reviews.
+During the fall semester, we hold mid-term and final reviews of the thesis proposals, during which all thesis students will present their proposals and receive feedback from reviewers.
 Precise dates for the reviews will be determined and announced to students and advisors at the start of the fall semester.
 Students should remind their thesis advisors of the review dates and encourage them to attend.
 This will be a valuable opportunity to bring your thesis advisor up to date on your work.